 What Influencer Marketing Is

-At its most basic, Influencer Marketing is like a hybrid of old and new marketing tools, taking the idea of the celebrity endorsement and placing it into a modern day content-driven marketing campaign.
+At its most basic, IM is like a hybrid of old and new marketing tools, taking the idea of the celebrity endorsement and placing it into a modern day content-driven marketing campaign.
 The main difference is that the results of the campaign are usually collaborations between brands and influencers.

 A good example of this would be Youtube celebrity PewDiePie.
 He teamed up with the makers of a horror film set in the French catacombs under Paris, creating a series of videos in which he underwent challenges in the catacombs.
 It was pitch-perfect content for PewDiePie’s 27 million subscribers, and received nearly double the views as the movie’s trailer.
 Everybody won.